BSO

 "Kill me if you must," the old monk replied, "for I prefer death to failing in my sacred duty before God to return the Book of Devine to Ireland."

-Is that story true?
+So is that story true?
 My Grandfather had the gift of blarney (that's Celtic for bullshit) so one can never be sure.
-But whenever he heard that anyone was returning for a visit to the old country, he would always tell that story and urge the traveler, "Keep an eye out for The Book of Devine!"
-No one has ever found it.
+But whenever he heard that anyone was returning for a visit to the old country, he would always tell that story and then urge the traveler, "Keep an eye out for The Book of Devine!" but no one has ever found it.

 Returning to 2011, all it ever seems to do in this new year is snow.
 Here the usually congested King Street in downtown Northampton is left deserted by the weather.

-Even media personalities like David Pakman had to dig his own car out from the snow.
+Even local media dude David Pakman had to dig his own car out from the snow.

 The view out the window of Dunkin Donuts.